GUIDELINES FOR RESEARCH ADVISERS

 Program Promotion and Recruitment of Applicants

-The Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunity Booklets and posting them on the Programs web-site, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and a wide range of web based outreach activities including social media.
+The NRC Research Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunities on the RAP website, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and a wide range of web based outreach activities including social media.